deepakreddy2011/TaxManagement/README.md

            c) Infrastructure Project
            d) Unit Test Project
         2) Core project will be referenced by other projects, but Core will not have any dependencies apart from framework libraries
         3) Core is .Net Standard 2.0 project since it can be reused if any other domains depend on this Tax Domain.
-Rest of the project are .Net Core Projects
+Rest of the projects are .Net Core Projects

 # Assumptions
         1) Introduced a column called as TaxPriority to fetch the correct tax rate if duration is overlapping with daily ,weekly, monthly and yearly duration.